intershop/intershop-pwa/docs/guides/customizations.md

 - In a build for theme `foo`, the file `my.component.foo.html` will be swapped in.
 - In a build for theme `bar`, the file `my.component.bar.baz.html` will be swapped in.
 - In a build for theme `foobar`, the file `my.component.all.html` will be swapped in.
-- The file `my.component.html` won't be used for any builds.
+- The file `my.component.html` will not be used for any builds.

 ##### Schematic Support